 - Set up a call with your LSNYC mentor to prepare for your appearance, particularly if it's your first time going to court.
 A week or so beforehand is ideal. - Remind your client about the HPD inspection the day before it takes place.
-The Court/HPD rarely can assist us in rescheduling these (even if HPD fails to appear) so do everything you can to avoid your client failing to give access to the inspector. - Remain in touch with your client about the status of conditions in their apartment and interactions they have with their landlord/ management. - It's advisable for your client to let the landlord to do an inspection of the apartment before your first court date, but outside of repairing emergency conditions repairs should be scheduled at your first court date, and not before as landlords will often try to conceal a violation with cosmetic repairs. - Always have your client take and send you photos of the conditions before and after the landlord does work in their apartment. - Discuss with your client potential access dates in the weeks following your court appearance, as well as dates they know they would not be provide access. - Confirm that your client can be available by phone while you're in court (unless they're joining). - Check NYSCEF for the inspection report a few days after the inspection.
-Sometimes HPD fails to upload this and we won't be able to see it until the court appearance (the Court can't help us obtain it from HPD).
+The Court/HPD rarely can assist us in rescheduling these (even if HPD fails to appear) so do everything you can to avoid your client failing to give access to the inspector. - Remain in touch with your client about the status of conditions in their apartment and interactions they have with their landlord/ management. - It's advisable for your client to let the landlord in to do an inspection of the apartment before your first court date, but outside of repairing emergency conditions repairs should be scheduled at your first court date, and not before. - Landlords will often try to conceal a violation with cosmetic repairs (think covering up mold or a leak with a paint job). - At court we need the HPD violation report to be an unambiguous record of which violations are open, and if they perform repairs after your inspection and before your first court date they can claim that the report is no longer accurate. - If possible, always have your client take and send you photos of the conditions before and after the landlord does work in the apartment.

-- Check HPD's page for the open violation report.
+- O Discuss with your client potential access dates in the weeks following your court appearance, as well as dates they know they will not be available to provide access. - Confirm that your client can be available by phone while you're in court (unless they're joining). - Check NYSCEF for the inspection report a few days after the inspection.
+Sometimes HPD fails to upload this and we won't be able to see it until the court appearance (the Court can't help us obtain it from HPD). - Check HPD's page for the open violation report.
 After the inspection new violations should be uploaded. - Save dated PDFs of the HPD violation report, as sometimes violations get removed.
-It's very helpful to have a record of the open violations at different points of the case. § 328(3)(b) of the Multiple Dwelling Law lets the Court take judicial notice of printed computerized violation files as if they were certified records. - Court attorney: Has an office beside the main court room.
-Can help you conference a case or speak to you before you speak to the judge.
+It's very helpful to have a record of the open violations at different points of the case. § 328(3)(b) of the Multiple Dwelling Law lets the Court take judicial notice of printed computerized violation files as if they were certified records.